networknt/light-doc/content/en/concern/client.md

   keyStore: ssl/client.keystore
   ...
 ```

-Otherwise, if all config files flattened into one folder.
+Otherwise, if all config files are flattened into one folder.
 The configuration could be simplified as:

 ```yaml
 tls:
   ...